spacetelescope/bibcat/bibcat/llm/README.md

 bibcat run-gpt -i 101
 ```

 The `run-gpt-batch` command submits a list of files.
-The list can either be specified one of two ways:  1.) individually, with the `-f` option, as a filename, bibcode, or index, or 2.) a file that contains a list of filenames, bibcodes, or indicies to use, with one line per entry.
-You can also instruct it to submit each paper multiple times with the `-n` option.
+The list can either be specified one of two ways:  1.) individually, with the `-f` option, as a filename, bibcode, or index, or 2.) a file that contains a list of filenames, bibcodes, or indices to use, with one line per entry.
+By default, each paper in the list is submitted once.
+You can instruct it to submit each paper multiple times with the `-n` option.
 Run `bibcat run-gpt-batch --help` to see the full list of cli options.

 ```python
 # batch submit a list of papers, using source index